A Peano curve from mated geodesic trees in the directed landscape: Introduction

 converges to $\EE \In^5_0(\eta,1)\leb(I)$ in probability as $n\rightarrow \infty$. \end{theorem} We note that a more natural formulation of the above result on the existence of $5$th variation appears as Proposition \ref{prop:2}.
 Also, we remark that by using Theorem \ref{thm:2} and Theorem \ref{thm:5}, it can be obtained that if the $5$ in \eqref{eq:3} is replaced by $\alpha$, then the sum converges in probability to $0$ or $\infty$ as $n\rightarrow \infty$ in the cases $\alpha>5$ and $\alpha< 5$ respectively.

 We now come to the final main result of the paper, and this deals with the question of how the fractal properties for sets $\cA\subseteq \RR^2$ transform when pulled back by $\eta$ to a subset of $\RR$.
 Morally, it is true that for a large class of sets $\cA$, the Hausdorff dimension $\dim \eta^{-1}(\cA)=(\dim_\mathrm{in} \cA)/5$, but the precise statement is more complicated and we state it now. \begin{theorem} Almost surely, simultaneously for every set $\cA\subseteq \RR^2$, we have $\dim\eta^{-1}(\cA)\geq (\dim_{\mathrm{in}} \cA)/5$.
 On the other hand, for a fixed $M>0$, let $\cA\subseteq [-M,M]^2$ be a random closed set which is measurable with respect to $\cL$ with the additional property that there exists a $d>0$ and a constant $C>0$ such that $\EE\leb(B^\mathrm{in}_\epsilon(\cA))\leq C\epsilon^{5-d}$ for all $\epsilon \in (0,1)$, where $B^\mathrm{in}_\epsilon(\cA)$ denotes the intrinsic $\epsilon$ neighbourhood of $\cA$.
 Then we have the a.s.\ inequality $\dim \eta^{-1}(\cA)\leq d/5$. \end{theorem} Though the upper bound part of the above statement a priori seems weaker than the lower bound, it is in practice good enough to generate matching upper bounds for a large class of fractals.
 We refer the reader to Remark \ref{rem:1} for a detailed discussion of this point.
-We also mention that though the analogy is far from perfect, Theorem \ref{thm:4} is reminiscent of the KPZ dimension change formulae \cite{RV08,DS09} which arise in Liouville quantum gravity.
+We also mention that Theorem \ref{thm:4} is analogous to the KPZ dimension change formulae \cite{RV08,DS09} which arise in Liouville quantum gravity, with the work \cite{GHM20} being an exact analogue.

 Having stated the main results, we now state two auxiliary results, which are the core technical ingredients in the proofs of Theorem \ref{thm:5} and Theorem \ref{thm:2} respectively, but are of independent interest as well.
 The following, together with a result on the decorrelation of well-separated parts of the Peano curve (Lemma \ref{lem:19}), will be used to prove Theorem \ref{thm:5}.